jtstill/jtstill.github.io/geography/mobrule/mobrule.md

  description: A picture I took north of Sedona, AZ in August 2022
 ---

---to do: figure out way to import table stats and construct--

 Current Progress in the USA

 <img src="https://mob-rule.com/user-gifs/USA/jtstill.gif">

 <!--<div class="iframeContainerMobrule">